-It is anticipated that the report of the Scrutiny Panel will be concluded in July 2016, presented to the Overview and Scrutiny Committee in August 2016 and to Cabinet in approximately September 2016.
+It is anticipated that the report of the Scrutiny Panel will be concluded in March 2016, presented to the Overview and Scrutiny Committee in March 2016 and to Cabinet in approximately July 2016.
 Cabinet will then become responsible for delivering the recommendations that it accepts.
-This report will be submitted to Cabinet alongside the report of the Director in respect of a Museum Trust.